 Other storage options

-Datastore is not ideal for every use case.
-For example, Datastore is not a relational database, and it is not an effective storage solution for analytic data.
+Cloud Datastore is not ideal for every use case.
+For example, Cloud Datastore is not a relational database, and it is not an effective storage solution for analytic data.

-Here are some common scenarios where you should probably consider an alternative to Datastore:
+Here are some common scenarios where you should probably consider an alternative to Cloud Datastore: